Non-Abelian Tensor Multiplet Equations from Twistor Space: Higher gauge theory with principal 2-bundles

 \section{Higher gauge theory with principal 2-bundles}

 In the transition from gauge theory to higher gauge theory, we have to replace principal bundles by principal 2-bundles.
-The gauge groups, which are given by the structure groups of principal bundles, are correspondingly replaced by Lie crossed modules.\footnote{A Lie crossed module is the same as a strict Lie 2-group or a Lie groupoid.
-This motivates our notation in this paper.} We first review Lie crossed modules and their linearisations before coming to the definition of principal 2-bundles.
+The gauge groups, which are given by the structure groups of principal bundles, are correspondingly replaced by Lie crossed modules.\footnote{A Lie crossed module is equivalent to a strict Lie 2-group.
+This motivates our notation in this paper.
+Furthermore, we shall use the terms Lie crossed module and strict Lie 2-group interchangeably.} We first review Lie crossed modules and their linearisations before coming to the definition of principal 2-bundles.
 Our discussion will be very concise; for further details, see e.g.~\cite{Bartels:2004aa,Breen:2006,Wockel:2008aa,Baez:2010ya}.